1. Fungal pathogen: Podosphaera xanthii / Sphaerotheca pannosa

 - remove_circle_outlineTendrils of white growth on buds and shoots that can girdle tender tissue.

-- remove_circle_outlineNo black circular lesions (helps distinguish from black spot).
+- remove_circle_outlineNo black circular lesions, which helps distinguish mildew from Rose black spot.